Relational Reasoning Network (RRN) for Anatomical Landmarking: Introduction

 \section{Introduction}

-In the United States, more than $17$ million patients suffer from congenital or developmental deformities of the jaws, face, and skull due to trauma, deformities from tumor ablation, and congenital birth defects~\cite{Xia2009}.
+In the United States alone, more than $17$ million patients suffer from developmental deformities of the jaw, face, and skull region due to trauma, deformities from tumor ablation, or congenital birth defects~\cite{Xia2009}.
 The number of patients who require orthodontic treatment is far beyond this number.
-Accurate and fast segmentation and anatomical landmarking are crucial steps in the deformation analysis and surgical planning of the craniomaxillofacial (CMF) bones.
-However, manual landmarking is a tedious process and prone to inter-operator variability.
-There are elaborative efforts towards making a fully-automated and accurate software for segmentation and anatomical landmarking~\cite{zhang_2017, automated_landmarking_challanges}.
-Despite this need, little progress has been made especially for bones with high deformations (approximately 5$\%$ of the CMF deformities) especially for congenital and developmental deformities.
+An accurate anatomical landmarking on medical scans (mostly it is volumetric computed tomography-CT-scans) is a crucial step in the deformation analysis and surgical planning of the craniomaxillofacial (CMF) bones.
+This, if done correctly and efficiently, would afford precise image-based surgical planning for patients.
+This is even more significant since such deformities are known to vary from patient to patient and hence need careful delineation.
+However, manual landmarking in volumetric CT scans is a tedious process and prone to inter-operator variability.
+There are considerable efforts towards developing a fully-automated and accurate software for anatomical landmarking based on bone segmentation from CT scans~\cite{zhang_2017, automated_landmarking_challanges,lang2020automatic}.
+Despite this clinical need, very little progress has been made especially for bones with a high level of congenital and developmental deformations (approximately 5$\%$ of the CMF deformities).

-Deep learning based approaches become the standard choice for pixel-wise medical-image segmentation applications due to their high efficacy~\cite{zhang_2017, ness, ourMandibleSegmentation}.
-However, it is difficult to generalize segmentation especially when there is high degree of deformations or pathology.
-Figure~\ref{fig:failing} demonstrates two examples of challenging mandible cases where the patients have surgical intervention (left) and high variability in the bone (right), and causing deep learning based segmentation algorithm to fail (leakage or under-segmentation).
-Current state-of-the-art landmarking algorithms are mostly dependent on the segmentation results since locating landmarks can be easier once their parent anatomy (the bones they belong to) is precisely known.
-However, if underlying segmentation is poor, it is highly likely to have high localization errors for landmarks, directly affecting the quantification process (severity measurement, surgical modeling, treatment planing).
+Deep learning based approaches have become the standard choice for pixel-wise medical-image segmentation applications due to their high efficacy~\cite{zhang_2017, ness, ourMandibleSegmentation}.
+However, it is difficult to generalize segmentation especially when there is a high degree of deformation or pathology \cite{zhang2020context}, which is the case for treating CMF conditions.
+Figure~\ref{fig:failing} demonstrates two examples of challenging mandible cases where the patients have surgical intervention (left) and high variability in the bone (right), and causing segmentation algorithms to fail (leakage or under-segmentation).
+Current state-of-the-art landmarking algorithms are mostly dependent on bone segmentation results, since locating landmarks could become easier once their parent anatomy (the bones they belong to) is precisely known \cite{zhang2020context}.
+Figure~\ref{fig:madible_maxilla} demonstrates mandible and maxilla/nasal bone anatomies along with the landmarks associated with those bones.
+If the underlying segmentation is poor, it is highly likely to have a large landmark localization error, directly affecting the quantification process (which could include severity measurement, surgical modeling, and treatment planing).